 Windows (must be run as Admin)"C:\Program Files\Tenable\Nessus Agent\nessuscli.exe" agent unlink

-In the terminal, as Admin, run the following command:nessuscli agent unlink
+In the terminal, as an admin, run the following command:nessuscli agent unlink

 Check that the unlink command worked by running the agent status